-Parsl includes a flexible monitoring system to capture program and task state as well as resource usage over time.
+Parsl includes a monitoring system to capture task state as well as resource usage over time.
 The Parsl monitoring system aims to provide detailed information and diagnostic capabilities to help track the state of your programs, down to the individual apps that are executed on remote machines.

 Parsl monitoring is only supported with the

 The following example shows how to enable monitoring in the Parsl

 configuration.
 Here the